Map rail infrastructure

 6. In the Add filters to narrow the results pane, click Next.

-The final window allows you to change the appearance of the Nearby Locations interactive panel.
-Instead of showing this as a table, like the grain facilities, you'll show an infographic panel.
-An infographic panel uses a graphic and data to quickly and clearly summarize a statistic of your choosing.
+The final window allows you to change the appearance of the interactive panel.
+Instead of showing this panel as a table, like the grain facilities, you'll show it as a summary infographic.
+A summary infographic uses a graphic and data to quickly summarize a statistic you choose.

 7. In the Select method to display results pane, choose Show as summary infographic.